serenagrl/ansible-kubernetes/README.md

 .\winrm-setup.ps1
 ```
 > [!NOTE]
-> You can refer to the detail documentation [here](https://docs.ansible.com/ansible/latest/os_guide/windows_setup.html).
+> Refer [here](https://docs.ansible.com/ansible/latest/os_guide/windows_setup.html) for detail documentation.

 ### 3. Configure WinRM Settings in Playbooks

-Clone this repository into a directory in the Ubuntu OS inside the WSL.
+Clone this repository to a directory in the Ubuntu OS inside the WSL.
 Necessary access rights may need to be configured for the directory.

 ```bash
 git clone https://github.com/serenagrl/ansible-kubernetes.git
 ```

-Set the WinRM credentials that was created earlier in the `/inventories/winrm.yaml` file:
+In the `/inventories/winrm.yaml` file, set the WinRM credentials that you have created earlier:
 ```yaml
 winrm:
   hosts: